Holcomb teens, father advocate to prevent distracted driving following deadly crash

 HOLCOMB, Kan.
-(KSNW) — In March of 2023, Cassy Linder lost her life after her car was hit by a distracted driver.
+(KSNW) — In March of 2023, Cassy Linder lost her life after a distracted driver hit her car.
 Her dad and friends have been working to make sure distracted driving incidents stop.

-“Even though it’s a horrific situation that we’re all in, we’re trying to do something and making something good out of this, and that’s what Cassy would want,” Cassy’s Dad, Todd Linder, said.
+“Even though it’s a horrific situation that we’re all in, we’re trying to do something and making something good out of this, and that’s what Cassy would want,” said Todd Linder, Cassy’s dad.

 Linder says they aren’t yet sure exactly what the distraction was.

 “I’ll probably become the biggest advocate for distracted driving maybe this country’s ever seen when this is all done, but it’s to save lives,” Linder said.
-“It can be anything from reaching, to holding, to dialing, to texting, to reading something, it all distracted driving.”
+“It can be anything from reaching to holding, to dialing, to texting, to reading something.
+It’s all distracted driving.”

 Cassy’s friends say she was loved by many.